 Student Farmers take the lead on all of the Ogier Gardens' physical tasks, including but not limited to: preparing beds, planting, cultivating, weeding, harvesting, mulching, scouting for pests, and updating records.
 In addition to those physical tasks, the position requires you to: introduce yourself as staff to each person who enters the Gardens, guide volunteers, as well as promote student health through gardening.
 Actual work schedule is flexible within the Ogier Gardens open hours.
 Occasionally work may be required on weekends.
 Requirements: willingness to adapt and learn; be self-motivated and hard working.

 Landscape Stewards are responsible for leading other staff and volunteers in beautifying the Ogier Gardens' biodiverse landscape and caring for our infrastructure, tools and equipment.
 Duties also include helping to: prepare beds, plant, cultivate, weed, harvest, mulch, scout for pests, and update records.
 Actual work schedule is flexible within the Ogier Gardens open hours.
 Occasionally work may be required on weekends.
 Requirements: willingness to adapt and learn; be self-motivated and hard working.

 For information on applying for Ogier Gardens positions, please contact Kevin Anderson at email@example.com.

 Student Wellness Complex

 Member Services Staff - "First Faces of the SWC"

 Member Services Staff greet and check-in members, answer the phones, operate point of sale, and give tours of the facility.

-For information on applying for this position, please contact Daniel Nutt at firstname.lastname@example.org
+For information on applying for Member Services or Climbing Wall positions, please contact Daniel Nutt at firstname.lastname@example.org

 Recreation Office Assistant